-Well, Marshall is known for its “British” sound, which tends to be a thicker, heavier tone with a great deal of distortion.
-These sounds have generally been more suited to hard rock and metal styles that bands have come to love for decades.
+Marshall is known for its British rock sound.
+This tends to be a thicker, heavier tone with a great deal of distortion.
+These sounds have generally been more suited to hard rock and metal styles.
+And many bands have come to love them and have for decades.

 Now that we know a bit of what sets these two amp brands apart, which is better, Marshall or Fender?

-Generally, if you’re looking for a great-sounding guitar amplifier that can be used for lighter music styles, then we would recommend checking out Fender.
+Looking for a great-sounding amplifier that can be used for lighter music styles?
+Then we would recommend checking out Fender.
 If you’re mostly interested in rock or metal styles, then Marshall is going to be a better fit.

-Of course, there are always exceptions to this, as each company also makes models that compete in each other’s space.
+Of course, there are always exceptions to this.
+Each company also makes models that compete in each other’s space.

 Some Marshall amps are great for clean tones, and some Fenders can get nice and heavy.
 And so in the end, it comes down to what you like more.

-Some people prefer the way one looks over the other, which also plays a part in the decision-making process.
+Some people prefer the way one looks over the other.
+This also plays a part in the decision-making process.